ethereum/go-ethereum/README.md

 the account specified by `--etherbase`.
 You can further tune the mining by changing the default gas limit blocks converge to (`--targetgaslimit`) and the price transactions are accepted at (`--gasprice`).

+## SHYFT NOTES

+#### CLI
+Run `./shyft-geth.sh` with one of the following flags:

+- `--setup`               - Setups postgres and the shyft chain db
+- `--start`               - Starts geth
+- `--reset`               - Drops postgress and chain db, and reinstantiates both.
+- `--js [web3 filename]`  - Executes web3 calls with a passed file name example: filename = sendTransactions.js `--js sendTransactions`

+Note: An alias can be set for convenience `alias shyft-geth='<path/to/shyft/geth>/shyft_go-ethereum/shyft-geth.sh'`

 ## Contribution

 Thank you for considering to help out with the source code!
 We welcome contributions from